About Us

 • Cheetah Ridge Guide Leslie

 Hi!
-I am 27, and for the last 2 years took on the opportunity to change careers working in the city to living and working in the bush.
+In the last few year I took on the opportunity to change careers working in the city to living and working in the bush.

 I’m also an artist turned photographer using my photos as references and combining both passions into being a guide giving guests a unique experience of knowledge with the African bush along with great photography opportunities and pointers.